 Now, also in your study, read good books.
-Whatever your study is going to be on, find some good material on that or get some tapes on that and get some outside input.
-We have a library here to provide that, and you aught to find a good library wherever your area is.
+Whatever your study is going to be on, find some good material on that, or get some tapes on that, and get some outside input.
+We have a library here to provide that, and you ought to find a good library wherever your area is.
 A good Christian library where you can check books out or where you can go and just sit and do some reading in reference books.
-There are good tapes available that supplement and you aught to purchase good books.
+There are good tapes available that supplement, and you ought to purchase good books.

 For example it’s good to have a concordance.
 Not the one in the back of your Bible, but one that has much more information than that, because that one is very limited.
-There are three major ones.
-They’re easy to remember, Strong, Young and Cruden’s.
-Strong for the strong, Young for the young and Cruden’s for the crudes.
+There’s three major ones.
+They’re easy to remember - Strong, Young, and Cruden’s.
+Strong for the strong, Young for the young, and Cruden’s for the crudes.
 I have Cruden’s myself.
 Well, I also have Strong.
 But get a good concordance where you can look up words.
 That’s very important.

 One other thing that I would suggest is that you have a commentary.
 A commentary is a book that explains the meaning of the Bible.
 There are many good ones.
-I’ll suggest probably the simplest one for a new Christian to use would be Wycliffe, Wycliffe Bible Commentary.
-One volume, you can look up any passage in the Bible and it gives you a basic explanation of what it means.
+I’ll suggest probably the simplest one for a new Christian to use would be Wycliffe - Wycliffe Bible Commentary.
+One volume - you can look up any passage in the Bible, and it gives you a basic explanation of what it means.
 Very, very helpful.
-Okay, in studying the Bible then, you want to study subjects, you want to study outside books so that you're studying in the Bible and you're studying those who have commented on the Scriptures as well.
+Okay, in studying the Bible then, you want to study subjects, you want to study outside books so that you're studying in the Bible, and you're studying those who have commented on the Scripture as well.

 So find somebody that you can share the information you're learning with.
 Maybe it’s even somebody who knows more than you do.
 Believe me there are people who know less than I do about the totality of Scripture, who can minister to me because they have fresh insight, or they see new things that I have never seen, or they see new applications in their life.
 Find somebody that you can share it with.

 I see so many new Christians whose only orientation to Christianity is they sort of follow around the Christian stars.
-You know, tonight we are having da, da, ta, da, and his orchestra, wonderful saved Christian something or other.
-And so they gravitate over there and they hear Christian music.
-Or over here they are showing the latest Christian movie, and over here they have got the greatest Christian ex-convict and over here is the…you know.
+You know, tonight we are having da, da, da, and his orchestra – wonderful, saved Christian something or other.
+And so they gravitate over there, and they hear Christian music.
+Or over here they are showing the latest Christian movie, and over here they have got the greatest Christian ex-convict, and over here is the - you know.
 And they just go.
 They're sort of like vagabonds; they just travel around to what’s ever happening.
 Submit yourself to systematic teaching of the Word of God someplace.
 That’s very, very important.